On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Astrophysical Interpretaion

 For 1G+1G dynamical assembly in dense star clusters, randomization of spin orientations leads to equal preference for aligned and anti-aligned components~\citep{Mapelli:2021gyv, Chattopadhyay:2023pil, Rodriguez_2022}.
 Proposed methods for efficient spin alignment, such as BBH--star collisions~\citep{Kiroglu:2025bbp}, only comprise at most 10\% of all cluster mergers and can also lead to high spin magnitudes~\citep{Kiroglu:2024xpc}, even though the latter is subject to uncertainties in accretion efficiency.
 This likely makes dynamical assembly inconsistent with subpopulations that simultaneously have small $\sigma_{\chi_{eff}}$, $P(\chi_{eff}<0)\ll50\%$, and large $\bar{\chi}_p$.
 This channel also prefers equal-mass binaries due to mass segregation causing heavier objects to sink to the center of the cluster~\citep{Rodriguez:2016vmx, Farr:2017uvj, Antonini2023}, and strong gravitational interactions between three or more bodies preferentially leading to the more massive components forming a bound binary and ejecting less massive components~\citep{Heggie:1997gq}.
 While mechanisms for polluting the PISN gap through this channel have been proposed, the resulting mergers continue to prefer equal-mass systems~\citep{Kiroglu:2024xpc, Kiroglu:2025bbp}, leading to inconsistency with a high-mass subpopulation that exhibits strong mass asymmetry.

 Similarly, BBH mergers with spins aligned to the orbit are unlikely to occur in triple systems, since Lidov-Kozai resonance in the inner binary induced by a distant tertiary component can preferentially orient binary spins perpendicular to the orbit.
-The predicted distributions of cosine tilts are symmetric about a peak at zero~\citep{Antonini:2017ash, Rodriguez:2018jqu, Liu:2018nrf, Stegmann:2025zkb} which is consistent with high $\bar{\chi}_p$ and $P(\chi_{eff}<0)\sim 50\%$, and inconsistent with both low $\bar{\chi}_p$ and $P(\chi_{eff}<0) \ll 50\%$.
+The predicted distributions of cosine tilts exhibit a global peak at zero and a heavier tail towards positive values as compared to negative ones~\citep{Antonini:2017ash, Rodriguez:2018jqu, Liu:2018nrf, Stegmann:2025zkb}.
+This is consistent with high $\bar{\chi}_p$ and a $\chi_{eff}$ distribution that peaks very close to zero and is skewed towards positive values.
+The width of this $\chi_{eff}$ distribution is expected to be a monotonic function of component spin magnitudes, with small magnitude values leading to suppressed tails and a sharper peak that is narrowly close to $\chi_{eff}=0$~\citep{Antonini:2017ash}.
+Hence, it is possible that BBHs in triple systems are likely inconsistent with a subpopulation that simultaneously exhibits $P(\chi_{eff}<0) \ll 50\%$ and small values of $\sigma_{\chi_{eff}}$, although further investigation and direct comparison with the predicted distributions is needed to verify this conclusion.
+Note, however, that triple predictions that are consistent with the small $\sigma_{\chi_{eff}}$ and $P(\chi_{eff}<0) \ll 50\%$ (component 1) will likely be inconsistent with component 2~(small $\sigma_{\chi_{eff}}$ and $P(\chi_{eff}<0)\sim 50\%$) and vice-versa.

 Finally, in the hierarchical channel, components that are remnants of previous mergers, through a robust prediction of numerical relativity simulations, have high spin magnitudes of $\sim 0.67$, with dispersion dependent on spin magnitudes, orientations, and mass ratios \citep{Berti:2008af, Hofmann:2016yih, Rodriguez:2019huv, Borchers:2025sid, Fishbach:2017dwv}.
 This will lead to inconsistency with subpopulations that have small $\sigma_{\chi_{eff}}$.
 Furthermore, due to high recoil kicks, the rarity of retained merger remnants in dynamical environments leads to hierarchical mergers being predominantly 2G+1G systems which exhibit strong mass asymmetry, with less than a few percent of systems expected in the $q>0.7$ range~\citep{Fitchett:1983qzq,PortegiesZwart:1999nm,Favata:2004wz,Gonzalez:2006md,Lousto:2009ka,Gerosa:2018qay,Mahapatra:2021hme, Zevin:2022bfa}.
 This channel can also straightforwardly pollute the PISN gap in $m_1$, extending up to very high masses~\citep{OLeary:2005vqo, Antonini:2016gqe,Tagawa:2020qll, Mapelli:2021syv, Antonini:2022vib, Torniamenti:2024uxl, Vaccaro:2025ogk, Rodriguez:2019huv}.